Xilinx/xacc/docs/ucla.md

 To tackle this challenge, we propose AutoBridge, an automated framework that couples a coarse-grained floorplanning step with pipelining during HLS compilation.
 First, our approach provides HLS with a view on the global physical layout of the design, allowing HLS to more easily identify and pipeline the long wires, especially those crossing the die boundaries.
 Second, by exploiting the flexibility of HLS pipelining, the  floorplanner is able to distribute the design logic across multiple dies on the FPGA device without degrading clock frequency.
 This keeps the placer from aggressively packing the logic on a single die which often results in local routing congestion that eventually degrades timing.
 Since pipelining may introduce additional latency, we further present analysis and algorithms to ensure the added latency will not compromise the overall throughput.

-AutoBridge can be integrated into the existing CAD toolflow for Xilinx FPGAs targeting the Alveo U250 and the U280 board.
+AutoBridge can be integrated into the existing CAD toolflow for AMD FPGAs targeting the Alveo U250 and the U280 board.
 In our experiments with a total of 43 design configurations, we improve the average frequency from 147 MHz to 297 MHz (a 102\% improvement) with no loss of throughput and a negligible change in resource utilization.
 Notably, in 16 experiments we make the originally unroutable designs achieve 274 MHz on average.

 This work is in collaboration with Prof. Zhiru Zhang from Cornell University.